Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business in 2023.

 Again this depends on the kind of products you sell, some products are larger and therefore more expensive to ship.
 I only recommend doing free shipping promotions if you can cover the costs in your minimum order profit margins.

 You can actually use this same concept but without the free shipping.
-Change it up with an impromptu 20% off coupon, a 2 for 1 deal on certain product lines, or other promotion.
+Change it up with a 20% off shipping deal coupon that doesn’t give free shipping but instead gives a deal on the shipping itself.
+As far as I know, this is only possible with our sister plugin Advanced Coupons.

 Lower Your Pricing Based On Quantity Ordered

-A great wholesale marketing strategy for an ongoing incentive is to utilise quantity based discounts.
+A great wholesale marketing strategy for an ongoing incentive is to utilize quantity-based discounts.
 This is something we’ve worked hard to provide in our Wholesale Pricing extension for WooCommerce.

 The way it works is by providing a discount on a sliding scale depending on how much they add to the cart.